 Third Haven Monthly Meeting Burial Grounds and Memorial Wall:

 Oversight of the burial grounds and memorial wall at Third Haven is provided by a joint committee composed of the Clerk of the Meeting, and the Clerks of the Property and Grounds and the Pastoral Care (Overseers) Committees.
-For information, please contact Molly Brian at 410/310-1827, Ben Tilghman at 443/822-3073, or Dona Sorce at 412/334-8185.
+For information, please contact Molly Brian at 410-310-1827, Priscilla Bond Sener at 443-496-4007, or Dona Sorce at 412-334-8185.